Version control: V0.1, last updated on 20 April 2021

 - Inform your work colleagues that your access and availability would be limited.

-- Take a month-long acco (insist that it has a ready Internet connection – it would be tough to get it installed for just a month), preferably close to a co-working space (in case you need better connection, ambiance, etc)
+- Take a month-long acco (insist that it has a ready Internet connection – it would be tough to get it installed for just a month), preferably close to a co-working space (in case you need better connection, ambience, etc)

 - Talk to others that do your kind of work (code, films, writing, etc) and identify a location that offers you access to others of your ilk.
 This will be important to get you to start feeling at home.